Mika Poutala

-Mika Poutala (born 20 June 1983) is a Finnish speed skater who held a Finnish record in the sport.
+Mika Poutala (born 20 June 1983) is a Finnish politician and former speed skater who held a Finnish record in the sport.
 He finished 22nd at Speed skating at the 2006 Winter Olympics – Men's 500 metres.
 He has a business education and represented Finland at the 2010 Winter Olympics.

+In 13 June 2025, he was appointed Minister of Youth, Sport and Physical Activity in the Orpo Cabinet.